 The best books for 6-month-olds

-Cantor is a big fan of Board books because they are sturdy and can stand up to a lot of wear and tear.
+Cantor is a big fan of board books because they are sturdy and can stand up to a lot of wear and tear.
 She also likes that you can put a baby on their stomach and easily prop the books up in front of them.
 “An author I really like for this age is Helen Oxenberry.
-She has a book that’s called Clap Hands with very simple pictures and actions that adults can do with babies.” said Cantor who explained the educational value of the book.
+She has a book that’s called Clap Hands with very simple pictures and actions that adults can do with babies,” she said Cantor.
 “Babies really learn language when you use a word while matching it to an action or an object.
-So if you’re reading the book Clap Hands while actually clapping your hands they’re gonna pick up that language much faster.”
+So if you’re reading the book Clap Hands while actually clapping your hands, they’re gonna pick up that language much faster.”

 Alexandra Jones, children’s buyer at Sevenoaks Bookshop, in Kent, said she “loves the descriptive phrases in this book” by renowned feminist theorist bell hooks.
 “It is a great way to celebrate Afro hair,” she adds.

 MacLaughlin also suggested making your own picture book using photos of your baby and their family.
 “They like to look at themselves and catch themselves in the mirror.
-They may not necessarily know that it’s them and not another baby but that doesn’t matter.
+They may not necessarily know that it’s them and not another baby, but that doesn’t matter.
 You can even take pictures of your baby and put them in a little album that they can’t destroy.
-At this point, their vision is getting better so they’re becoming a lot more aware of the world around them.”
-This album is soft, flexible, and will keep your photos and your baby’s drool separate.
+At this point, their vision is getting better, so they’re becoming a lot more aware of the world around them.”
+This album is soft and flexible, and it will keep your photos and your baby’s drool separate.

 The best handheld gifts for 6-month-olds

 MacLaughlin recommended a very simple but powerful educational activity: passing a ball back and forth.
-“We know that babies’ brains build through those back and forth interactions with a caregiving adult.
-We call it serve and return.” said MacLaughlin “If you can prop your baby up in a seated position, then pass a ball back and forth, even if you have to do all the passing, with lots of eye contact and laughing it’s good for their motor skills and social-emotional development and it draws the connection between the child and adult.”
-This pack of 4 balls also act as sensory toys thanks to their soft nubby texture.
+“We know that babies’ brains build through those back-and-forth interactions with a caregiving adult.
+We call it serve and return,” said MacLaughlin “If you can prop your baby up in a seated position, then pass a ball back and forth — even if you have to do all the passing — with lots of eye contact and laughing, it’s good for their motor skills and social-emotional development, and it draws the connection between the child and adult.”
+These four balls also act as sensory toys thanks to their soft, nubby texture.